hissain/ghcs/README.md

 * `-d, --download:` Download matched files.
 * `-dd, --download-dir:` Download directory for downloading the matched files.
 * `-v, --verbose`: Verbose logging for matched files.
+* `-r, --remark:` Description of what should be extracted from the downloaded files.
+* `-o, --output-file:` Output file to save the extracted code (default: print to console).
+* `-e, --extensions:` Comma-separated list of file extensions to consider for extraction (e.g., .py,.js).
 * `-h, --help`: Show the help menu and exit.

 GITHUB_TOKEN can be generated from https://github.com/settings/tokens
+GEMINI_API_KEY can be obtained from Google AI Studio.

 ### Example
 ```bash